 - The value of \( f \) , when compared to the value of \( f \) at \( P \) , increases and decreases as you move towards left and right respectively of \( P \)(Neither: looks like a flat land)

-- If , the tangent drawn at has negative slope.
-The value of , when compared to the value of at , increases if you move towards left of and decreases if you move towards right of .
-So, in this case also, we can’t find any local extrema.
+- If, the tangent is drawn at a negative slope.
+The value of f'(a), at p, increases if you move towards left of and decreases if you move towards the right of .
+So, in this case, also, we can’t find any local extrema.

-- If , the tangent drawn at has positive slope.
-The value of , when compared to the value of at , increases if you move towards right of and decreases if you move towards left of .
+- If, the tangent is drawn at a positive slope.
+The value of f'(a), at P, increases if you move towards the right of and decreases if you move towards left of .
 So, in this case, we can’t find any local extrema.